 Clear Channel takes its social responsibility very seriously, supporting the people of Switzerland as well as social and environmental projects at home and abroad.
-These are our current commitments – you can find out more in the annual CSR report.
+These are our current commitments – you can find out more in our annual CSR report.

 ‘Stay home, in Switzerland and on posters.’

 COVID-19 was the main topic of 2020.
-Warnings, appeals, initiatives, motivational slogans and inspirational campaigns have been plastered on billboards and screens all over Switzerland.
+Warnings, appeals, initiatives, motivational slogans and inspirational campaigns were plastered on billboards and screens all over Switzerland.
 We have facilitated and supported campaigns – as well as launching our own – to show that even in difficult times, outdoor advertising still has an impact.

 Christmas baubles for a good cause

 Many families have a festive Christmas tree in their livings rooms.
 This year, customers could order customised Christmas baubles for their nearest and dearest.
 Every Christmas bauble ordered was lovingly decorated by the Clear Channel team and adorned with the requested message.
 For every bauble, Clear Channel Switzerland donated CHF 100 to the Theodora Children’s Charity, which meant at the end of the year, we were able to transfer CHF 5,000 to the foundation.

 Between allowing and wanting

 Our business is based on legal regulations, especially regarding freedom of advertising and freedom of expression, and the fact that advertisers are solely responsible for the content of their advertising message.
 However, as a provider of advertising in public spaces, we have a responsibility towards society.
 Our review processes for critical campaigns are adapted so we are able to intervene if necessary.